fonkgoku/base34-posts/posts/classic-macd-indicator-for-mt5.md

 tags: mql5, trading
 ---

-I recently had enough and wrote my own MACD indicator for MetaTrader5.
+Recently, I had enough and wrote my own MACD indicator for MetaTrader5.
 Here's everything you need to know about it.

 <!-- more -->